Synonyms: ABBV-8E12, C2N 8E12, HJ9.3

 C2N 8E12 is a humanized IgG4 antibody being developed by C2N Diagnostics and AbbVie to treat tauopathies.
 It recognizes an aggregated, extracellular form of pathological tau, binding to tau's N-terminus.
 This form of tau has been implicated in transneuronal propagation of tau pathology in cell-based and mouse models, and postulated to explain the stereotypical progression of tau pathology in Alzheimer's disease (Clavaguera et al., 2009; Braak and Del Tredici, 2011).

-In July 2015, and April 2016, the FDA and EMA, respectively, granted this antibody orphan-drug designation for the development of progressive supranuclear palsy, a tauopathy affecting about 20,000 people in the United States (company press release, EMA release).
+In July 2015 and April 2016, the FDA and EMA, respectively, granted this antibody orphan-drug designation for the development of progressive supranuclear palsy, a tauopathy affecting about 20,000 people in the United States (EMA release).

 In October 2016, AbbVie started a Phase 2 trial in 400 people who met diagnostic criteria for Alzheimer's disease.
 Their early disease stage was defined by a CDR rating of 0.5, an MMSE of 22 or higher, and an RBANS of 85 or lower; AD is ascertained by a positive amyloid PET scan.
 This trial compares three doses of 8E12 to placebo, to be infused over a period of 96 weeks plus 16-week followup.
 The primary outcomes are decline on the CDR Sum of Boxes and adverse events.
 Besides blood-based pharmacokinetic parameters for the 8E12 antibody, secondary outcomes include a range of clinical and functional measures such as the ADAS-Cog14, RBANS, FAQ, ADCS-MCI-ADL-24.
 No tau-based target engagement outcomes are listed.
 The trial is being conducted at 68 sites in North America, six European countries, Australia, and New Zealand, and is set to run until 2021.
-In March 2019 the trial stopped enrolling at 453 participants, and people who completed the study were offered a long-term safety extension with up to 5.5 years of dosing.
+In March 2019, the trial stopped enrolling at 453 participants, and ended in July 2021.
+People who completed the study were offered a long-term safety extension of up to 5.5 years of dosing.
+This extension also ended in July 2021.

-In December 2016, AbbVie started a Phase 2 PSP efficacy study comparing two doses of 8E12 to placebo infused for one year.
+In December 2016, AbbVie started a Phase 2 PSP efficacy study comparing 2,000 or 4,000 mg of tilavonemab to placebo infused for one year.
 It enrolled 378 people aged 40 or older who had had PSP symptoms for fewer than five years.
 Primary outcomes were decline on the PSP Rating Scale (PSPRS) Total Score and adverse events; secondary outcomes included pharmacokinetic, MRI, as well as global and Parkinson’s clinical measures.
-The trial was conducted at 49 sites in North America, Australia, France, Germany and Italy; it was set to run until June 2020.
+The trial was conducted at 66 sites in North America, Australia, France, Germany, Italy, Spain, and Japan; it was set to run until June 2020.
 In January 2018, AbbVie and C2N started a four-year extension in people who completed the placebo-controlled phase; they were to receive ABBV-8E12 but stay randomized to dose.
 Primary outcomes were decline on the PSPRS Total Score for up to five years; secondary outcomes included change on Parkinson’s and global clinical measures.
-In May 2018, this trial was listed as being conducted at 26 sites in the U.S. and Italy and set to run through 2022.

-In July 2019, an interim analysis of the Phase 2 PSP trial data found no benefit of antibody over placebo, and AbbVie stopped the study and the ongoing open label extension (July 2019 news).
+In July 2019, an interim analysis of the Phase 2 PSP trial data found no benefit of antibody over placebo, and AbbVie stopped the study and the ongoing open label extension (Jul 2019 news).
 The company also discontinued preapproval access for people with primary tauopathies.
+Trial results were subsequently published.
+Target engagement was confirmed by a decrease in CSF free tau and higher plasma total tau in treated groups, but the antibody showed no efficacy.
+No treatment-related adverse events were reported (Höglinger et al., 2021; Koga et al., 2021; Höglinger, 2021; Grossmann, 2021).
+More negative results of N-terminal anti-tau antibodies have been reported, as well (Mar 2021 conference news).

 For details, see clinicaltrials.gov.